cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 AI has shifted our focus from trying to find answers to thinking about *what* and *how* to formulate the right questions.

 I’d argue that as the value of getting answers goes down, the value of formulating new questions that drive actual action should go up.
-So, coming up with original and relevant questions represents a real competitive edge atm.
+So, coming up with original and relevant questions represents a real competitive edge.

-What’s more, I believe that the perceived value of those who have mastered the “art of asking questions” will increase accordingly
+What’s more, I believe that the perceived value of those who have mastered the “art of asking questions” will increase accordingly.
-(e.g., podcast interviewers, software engineers who know what to put in a prompt, etc.).
+Just look at the rise of professions that rely heavily on questioning skills such as podcasters and interviewers.
+These guys have mastered the ability to ask good questions and extract value for their audience.

+Day by day, I'm doing a conscious effort at becoming better at the art of asking questions.
-This post is about strategies and techniques I’ve learned over time to become better at the art of asking questions, targeting both humans and AI alike.
+This post is about techniques, patterns and anti-patterns I’ve learned over time from top questioners.
+It covers real world examples and best practices targeting both humans and AI alike.

+👉 Check out my compilation of [Job Interview Questions](TODO).

 # When to Ask Questions?